asigalov61/tegridy-tools/README.md

 ***

-## Symbolic music artificial Intelligence toolkit for rapid prototyping, design and evaluation of the symbolic music AI models, systems and architectures
+## Symbolic music artificial Intelligence toolkit for rapid prototyping, design and evaluation of the symbolic music AI architectures, systems and models

 ***